QuadraLogics/QuadraLogics.github.io/_training/DevOpsMasterArchitect.md

 ---
 layout: training

-Head1: Mastering <br/> Infrastructure as Code <br/> using Ansible
+Head1: DevOps <br/> Master Architect <br/> Workshop
 Head2: Learn from the comfort of your home
-Head3: 12 hours of the instructor-led, live , hands-on workshop
+Head3: 72 hours of the instructor-led, live , hands-on workshop
 BGImagelink: https://devopsmasterclass.github.io/img/header.jpg
 HeadCTA: Enroll

 ServicesHeading: Key Features

-Services1H: 12 hours of learning
+Services1H: 72 hours of learning
-Services1: 12 hours of the instructor-led, live online hands-on workshop.
+Services1: 72 hours of the instructor-led, live online hands-on workshop.
 In-depth coverage of Basic to Advanced topics, ideal for beginners and experienced.

 Services2H: Doubt clearance session
-Services2: 3 hours of dedicated Doubt clearance session included.
+Services2: For every 6 hours of training, 3 hours of dedicated Doubt clearance session included.

 Services3H: Certification Included
 Services3: Participants who successfully complete the workshop would be awarded a digital and verifiable certificate hosted on certifyme.online